ipfs/ipfs-blog/src/_blog/interplanetary-apps-disco-chat.md

 ### End-To-End Encryption

-I often see questions along the lines of "How do I hide the data in a CID?" or sometimes more bluntly "How do I encrypt the data before I add it to IPFS?".
+I often see questions along the lines of "How do I hide the data in a CID?" or sometimes "How do I encrypt the data before I add it to IPFS?".
 For Disco Chat I implemented **one simple scheme** anyone can use.
 It will **encrypt any data you want** for a specific peer.
-Meaning, you and the peer you encrypt the data for can decrypt it, but no other peer can.
+This ensures you and the peer you're communicating with are the only two people who can decrypt the data.

 #### Technical breakdown